Straight Hemp is exclusively a hemp company.

 While both produce cannabinoids and terpenes, the relative quantities of each are different.
-Hemp-based products have far less tetrahydrocannabinol (THC)—the compound that gives recreational marijuana users a "high”—than a marijuana-based product.
+Hemp-based products have far less tetrahydrocannabinol (THC)—the compound that gives recreational weed users a "high”—than a marijuana-based product.

 Plants with THC levels below 0.3% by weight are classified as hemp; plants with THC levels above 0.3% are classified as marijuana.
-Straight Hemp only produces CBD from hemp products.
+Straight Hemp only produces and sells CBD from hemp products.

 We are not in the marijuana business.